Orange-OpenSource/metamorphosed/UMR.md

 ## Limitations

 * `Words:` and `Index:` (and `Morphemes:` etc.) lines cannot yet be modified
-* Document level annotations constaints are not yet all enforced
+* Document level annotations constraints are not yet all enforced

+* TODO:
+  * check whether variables in document level annotations are in document (Subject) or in current sentence (Object)
+  * add alignments in graph visualisation